polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

 1. Generate the chain specification file in the plain text format and use it to create the raw chain specification file.
 Save the raw chain specification file in a local working directory.

-    1. Generate the plain text chain specification file
+    1. Generate the plain text chain specification file:

         ```bash
         ./target/release/polkadot build-spec \